 That Which Glows Near Florence, Oregon: Neptune's Beach

-(Florence, Oregon) – As the last warm rays of summer hit parts of the central Oregon coast in early October, some extraordinary things happened.
+(Florence, Oregon) – As the last warm rays of summer hit parts of the central Oregon coast in early October of 2012, some extraordinary things happened.
 The end of the day exploded into some mind-bending color schemes at one beach between Florence and Yachats.
 But it also showed off some other incredible aspects of nature.

 If you checked the photo blogs and social media that day, you would've seen such sights going viral all over the internet from up and down most of the Oregon coast.
 Sure, similar colors took place in Cannon Beach, Seaside, Lincoln City and others.
 Something was different about Neptune State Park, however.

 Just before the sun had gone down completely, Neptune's bridge and its wobbly cobble stone garden of polished, rounded rocks received a hint of the stunning colors to come.